 How many mg of THC should I eat?

-Everyone is different!
+Unfortunately, there’s no hard-and-fast rule to this.
+Everybody and every body is different!
 Please consult our dosage guide, which breaks down recommended dosages by experience level.
-Overdoing it can make for an unpleasant experience – start slow!

 Why are edibles so much stronger than any other consumption method?

-The effects induced by edibles are more intense because THC is converted to the more psychoactive 11-hydroxy-THC by the liver.
-This compound is approximately 5 to 10 times stronger than the original THC.
+The effects induced by edibles are more intense because THC is converted to the more psychoactive 11-hydroxy-THC by the liver when processed through the digestive system.
+This compound is approximately 5 to 10 times stronger than run-of-the-mill THC.

 How long does it take for edibles to hit?